tvdboom/ATOM/docs_sources/api/models/ard.md

 You can use the same [data attributes](../../ATOM/atomclassifier#data-attributes) as the `training` instances to check the dataset that was used to fit a particular model.
-These can differ from each other if the model needs scaled features and the data wasn't already scaled.
+These can differ from each other if the model needs scaled features and the data wasn"t already scaled.
 Note that, unlike with the `training` instances, these attributes not be updated (i.e. they have no `@setter`).
 <br><br>